 Swiss stocks fell for the first time in three days, erasing earlier gains, amid concern Greece will have to restructure its debt as 10-year bond yields rose to a record and Fitch Ratings cut the nation’s credit rating.

-The SMI, made up of the biggest and most actively traded companies, rose 0.6 percent to 6,597.79 at 11:21 a.m. in Zurich, extending this week’s advance to 0.5 percent.
-The broader Swiss Performance Index rose 0.6 percent today.
+The SMI, made up of the biggest and most actively traded companies, declined 0.4 percent to 6,530.61 at the 5:30 p.m. close in Zurich, sending the gauge down 0.5 percent this week.
+The broader Swiss Performance Index (SPI) also lost 0.4 percent today.